fer-aguirre/fer-aguirre/README.md

 ## Hi there! 👋

-I tell visual stories with the help of data analysis and front-end development.
+I tell stories with the help of data analysis.

 ### About me
-- ⚡️ I’m currently working at [DataCrítica](https://datacritica.org/)
+- ⚡️ I’m currently part of [Data Crítica](https://datacritica.org/)
-- 📌 I mostly use Python, HTML, CSS and React.js
+- 📌 I mostly use Python, React.js, HTML and CSS
-- 📚 I’m currently learning D3.js, Scrollama.js and Canvas
+- 📚 I’m currently learning D3.js and Scrollama.js
 - 🚀 Always interested in collaborating on data journalism projects
 - 👥 We can talk about dataviz and computational linguistics
-- 🌱 I can help with data analysis or creating your first personal website
 - 📫 How to reach me: [@feragru](https://twitter.com/intent/follow?screen_name=feragru)
 - 👾 Pronouns: She/Her